-We are a global distributor to the oil and gas and industrial markets with a legacy of over 160 years.
-We operate primarily under the DistributionNOW and DNOW brands.
-Through our network of approximately 170 locations and approximately 2,425 employees worldwide, we stock and sell a comprehensive offering of energy products as well as a selection of products for industrial applications.
-Our energy product offering is consumed throughout all sectors of the oil and gas industry - from upstream drilling and completion, E&P, midstream infrastructure development to downstream petrochemical and petroleum refining - as well as in other industries, such as chemical processing, mining, utilities and renewables.
-The industrial distribution end markets include refineries and engineering and construction firms.
+We are a distributor to the oil and gas, energy transition and industrial markets with a legacy of over 160 years.
+We operate primarily under the DNOW brand along with several affiliated brands operating in local, regional or international markets that are tied to prior acquisitions.
+Through our network of approximately 165 locations and approximately 2,575 employees worldwide, we stock and sell a comprehensive offering of energy products as well as a selection of products for industrial applications.
+Our product and service offerings are consumed throughout the energy industry - from upstream drilling and completion, E&P, midstream transmission, gas and crude oil processing infrastructure development to downstream petroleum refining and petrochemicals - as well as in other industries, such as chemical processing, mining, water/wastewater, food and beverage, gas utilities and the evolution of energy transition markets inclusive of greenhouse gas reduction and emissions capture and storage, renewable fuels such as biofuels, RNG, wind, solar, production of hydrogen as a fuel to power equipment and select industrial markets.
+The energy and industrial distribution end markets we serve are inclusive of engineering and construction firms that perform capital and maintenance projects for their clients.
 We also provide supply chain and materials management solutions to the same markets where we sell products.

-Our global product offering includes consumable MRO supplies, pipe, manual and automated valves, fittings, flanges, gaskets, fasteners, electrical, instrumentation, artificial lift, pumping solutions, and modular process, production, measurement and control equipment.
-We also offer procurement, warehouse and inventory management solutions as part of our supply chain and materials management offering.
-We have developed expertise in providing application systems, work processes, parts integration, optimization solutions and after-sales support.
+Our global product offering includes pipe, manual and automated valves, fittings, flanges, gaskets, fasteners, electrical, instrumentation, artificial lift, pumping solutions and modular process, production, measurement, automation, control equipment and consumable MRO supplies.
+We also offer sourcing, procurement, warehouse and inventory management solutions as part of our supply chain and materials management offering.
+We have developed expertise in providing application systems, work processes, parts integration, optimization solutions and after-sales support that provide more efficient and productive solutions for our customers.